About the ADRN

 The ADRN has established secure processes, procedures and policies to ensure the protection of privacy and public benefit are at the heart of everything it does.
 There are over one hundred and forty research projects in the pipeline and it has advised on the drafting of the Digital Economy Bill in the UK and shared knowledge and expertise with governments and researchers in Australia, Europe, South Korea and USA, to name a few.

-The Digital Economy Bill is passing through parliament, with the aim to enable better use of data for research, in a secure way that protects public privacy.
+The Digital Economy Act has passed through parliament, with the aim to enable better use of data for research, in a secure way that protects public privacy.